JeringTech/Web.SyntaxHighlighters.Prism/ReadMe.md

 ```

 ## Building
-The solution in this repository can be built in Visual Studio 2017.
+The project can be built in Visual Studio 2017.

 ## Contributing
 Contributions are welcome!